univalence/zio-spark/README.md

 ## Spark with Scala3
 - [iskra](https://github.com/VirtusLab/iskra) from VirtusLab, and interresting take and typesafety for Spark, without compromises on performance.
-- [spark-scala3](https://github.com/vincenzobaz/spark-scala3), one of our dependency to support avec encoders for Spark in Scala3.
+- [spark-scala3](https://github.com/vincenzobaz/spark-scala3), one of our dependency to support encoders for Spark in Scala3.

 ## Contributions